da03/model_criticism/README.md

 ### Train LMs

-To train a language model in the W/O Title setting, we use the below command:
+To train a language model in the W/O Title setting, use the below command:

 ```
 export MODEL=EleutherAI/gpt-neox-20b # or gpt-neo-2.7B, either would be nice